 Fortunately, Geriatric care management professionals are there to step into the breach and help seniors and their families ensure that elderly patients are receiving the care they need.
-At the Law Office of Roy W. Litherland, we can help to provide clients with the geriatric care manager they need to help them navigate the complex issues that can affect the elderly.
+At the Litherland, Kennedy & Associates, APC, Attorneys at Law, we can help to provide clients with the geriatric care manager they need to help them navigate the complex issues that can affect the elderly.
 If you or a loved one would like to receive a free 15-minute consultation to find out how our geriatric care manager can help with your unique situation, contact us here or call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos today.
 We can help to answer many of the most important questions you might have, including:

 - What can geriatric care management do for my family?

 - How can a California elder law attorney help with geriatric care management?

 What Can Geriatric Care Management Do for My Family?

 If you have a senior loved one struggling with his or her health care needs, you understand how difficult the situation can be.
 Providing care for another person can always be a challenge, but the obstacles that many families confront while caring for a senior parent can be even more of a struggle.
 In addition to dealing with medical diagnoses, legal documents, housing concerns, and other problems, you also need to handle everything in a way that enables your loved one to maintain the dignity that he or she deserves.